jnaiman/is507_spring2021_rmd/setup.md

     <li>Montana's Intermediate Statistics with R: textbook with extensive R examples - PDF available <a href="https://scholarworks.montana.edu/xmlui/bitstream/handle/1/2999/Greenwood-Book-v2.2.pdf?sequence=3&amp;isAllowed=y">here</a>, and more info about
         this book available <a href="https://scholarworks.montana.edu/xmlui/handle/1/2999">here</a>.&nbsp; Many topics covered, we'll focus on single and multiple linear regression and p-values.</li>
 </ol>

+## Pre- and Co-requisite
+IS430(452) Foundations of Information Processing is strongly recommended as a prerequisite.
+A highly motivated student could pass this course without IS452 (so the prerequisite is not enforced), but programming will not be covered in this course.
+Students who have not completed an introductory course on statistics will need to come up to speed quickly on material covered early in the semester.